Dyne Therapeutics Earnings Call Transcripts

 -

-The DELIVER trial in DMD met its primary endpoint, showing a robust, statistically significant increase in dystrophin and early, sustained functional improvements across six clinical measures, with a favorable safety profile.
-These results support a planned BLA submission for accelerated approval in 2026 and validate the FORCE platform for broader neuromuscular indications.
+The DELIVER trial for z-rostudirsen in DMD met its primary endpoint, showing a robust, statistically significant increase in dystrophin and improvement across all six functional endpoints, including ambulation, upper limb, and lung function.
+Safety was favorable, and sustained benefits were observed out to 24 months, supporting a planned BLA submission for accelerated approval in 2026.

 -